Step 1: Analyze individual repos (using the batch script)

 • Per-component deep-dive pages (overview, network, RBAC, security, dataflow) with inline mermaid

-See the RHOAI Platform section for a live example generated from 11 RHOAI repositories.
+See the Use Cases section for live examples generated from real Kubernetes platforms.

 Batch analysis with scan config